 Trenton Forging is proud to be one of the top American forging companies in the industry.
-We provide custom metal forging services using multi-impression progressive dies with mechanical presses, drop hammers, and more.
+We provide custom steel forging services using multi-impression progressive dies with mechanical presses, drop hammers, and more.
 The result is high-quality custom forgings that are designed to meet and exceed customer expectations.

 What Is Metal Forging?

 Every manufacturer has their own definition of metal forging.
 This is because there is no universal metal forging process.
 At its simplest level, metal forging refers to a manufacturing process where a preformed billet is pounded, squeezed, or hammered under immense pressure.

 This process is superior compared to other methods, like casting.
 In casting, the metal is heated until it melts, but in forging, the metal is heated to a predetermined temperature before deformation.
 Because forging focuses on controlled deformation, this results in better, higher strength components.

 Since our founding in 1967, we’ve been committed to implementing newer technologies.
 Our current capabilities allow us to be a one-stop shop for our customers.
 From custom die creation to preforming to forging, we do everything in-house to ensure better quality and precision.

 At Trenton Forging, we mainly use the impression die forging process to create asymmetrical and symmetrical forgings from steel, stainless steel, carbon steel, and steel alloys.
 In this process, we either use mechanical presses or drop hammers; we will determine the best equipment to use based on the type and volume of your forged components.

 In this forging manufacturing process, the mechanical press quickly compresses steel between two custom dies, which results in components that have exceptional fatigue resistance and tensile strength.
 At Trenton Forging, our mechanical press can handle billet diameters of up to 3.5 inches and single impression size limits of 5 x 24 inches (approx. 30 pounds).